 Educate all the managers and employees on how OKRs can help improve their performance and productivity.
 Show them how team OKRs can not only beneficial for the company but their personal & professional growth as well.

 Not setting Stretch goals:

-Organisations that fail to set aspirational, stretch goals do not have the potential to break free from stagnancy and achieve excellence.
+Organizations that fail to set aspirational, stretch goals do not have the potential to break free from stagnancy and achieve excellence.

 Google sets quarterly OKRs that are very difficult to attain.
 Teams and individuals are measured by how close they came to achieving them.
-They believe in setting stretch goals where, “achieving 65% of the impossible is better than 100% of the ordinary”.
+They believe in setting stretch goals where “achieving 65% of the impossible is better than 100% of the ordinary”.

-Though care should be taken that goals are not set too high as it can lead to demotivation, excessive risk taking or unethical behavior.
+Though care should be taken that goals are not set too high as it can lead to demotivation, excessive risk-taking, or unethical behavior.

 Not keeping track regularly: